 Echo Chambers and Epistemic Bubbles (Episteme, 2018).
 “Epistemic bubbles” are informational networks that leave out relevant voices.
 “Echo chambers” are social structures where insiders are taught to systematically distrust outside voices.
 Echo chambers can only be fixed by repairing broken trust.

-Cognitive Islands and Runaway Echo Chambers (Synthese, forthcoming).
+Cognitive Islands and Runaway Echo Chambers (Synthese, 2018).
 In some domains, we must exercise our own abilities in order to decide which experts to trust.
 This leads us vulnerable to a runaway bootstrapping effect, where flawed abilities compound themselves through the choice of bad experts.

 Escape the Echo Chamber (Aeon Magazine, 2018).
 A popular press, reader-friendly version of “Echo Chambers and Epistemic Bubbles”.